Aims and Responsibilities

 Education is free for children aged 8 and above in the Gambia, but many schools will not accept children who’ve not had a formal primary-school education.
 For this reason, a huge number of children end up with no education at all, as many families simply can’t afford to pay for their children’s initial education.

-All Reigate College students are eligible for the NUS Extra Card, which gives them discounts in shops, galleries and museums, in addition to discounts on travel costs (with some participating organisations).
+All Reigate College students are eligible for the TOTUM Card, which gives them discounts in shops, galleries and museums, in addition to discounts on travel costs (with some participating organisations).

 The card also serves as a membership card and gives students the chance to attend national conferences.